Come Baby Come

-"Come Baby Come" is a song by American rapper K7 featuring vocals by Camille, released as the first single from his debut album, Swing Batta Swing (1993).
-It peaked at number 18 on the US Billboard Hot 100 in December 1993 and number three on the UK Singles Chart in January 1994.
-The song was produced by Joey Gardner for Tommy Boy Records and received positive reviews from music critics.
-It was also certified gold by the Recording Industry Association of America (RIAA) on November 17, 1993.
-The accompanying music video was directed by Hype Williams.
+"Come Baby Come" is a song by American rapper K7 featuring vocals by Camille, released by Tommy Boy Records as the first single from the rapper's debut album, Swing Batta Swing (1993).
+The song peaked at numbers 18 and 15 on the US Billboard Hot 100 and Cash Box Top 100 charts, respectively, as well as number three on the UK Singles Chart.
+It was produced by Joey Gardner and received positive reviews from music critics.
+The song was also certified gold by the Recording Industry Association of America (RIAA) on November 17, 1993.
+The accompanying music video was directed by Hype Williams and filmed in Jersey City, New Jersey.

 Critical reception

-In his review of the Swing Batta Swing album, Adam Greenberg from AllMusic noted that it "involve a good deal of those call and response patterns, but at a higher speed than most of the tracks, very danceworthy for a club".
-Larry Flick from Billboard wrote, "Do not even try to sit out this thick'n'chewy hip-hop throwdown ... it is next to impossible."
-He felt that the "infectious groove" is enhanced by "an anthemic, air-punching chorus that you will be chanting for days."
+In his review of Swing Batta Swing, AllMusic editor Adam Greenberg noted that it "involve a good deal of those call and response patterns, but at a higher speed than most of the tracks, very danceworthy for a club".
+Larry Flick from Billboard magazine wrote, "Do not even try to sit out this thick'n'chewy hip-hop throwdown ... it is next to impossible."
+He felt the "infectious groove" is enhanced by "an anthemic, air-punching chorus that you will be chanting for days."
 He also added, "With his insanely infectious first solo single, former TKA member K7 is well on the way to a smokin' new career.
 The track is a rapid series of brain-embedding and bodyinvading hooks and refrains, laid over a butt-shagging hip-hop beat.
 Unbelievably catchy stuff."
 A reviewer from Music & Media stated, "The "vice versa rap" method-one guy talks and the rest counters collectively–is used in an ultra catchy way."

-John Kilgo from The Network Forty wrote that "reggae-inspired toasting dropped over a rhythmic hip-hop beat gospelish female vocals, paired with cadenced male chantings, defy simple categorization.
-Props to their self-interpretation of Paula Abdul's "Straight Up" done acapella".
+John Kilgo from The Network Forty wrote that here, "Reggae-inspired toasting dropped over a rhythmic hip-hop beat gospelish female vocals, paired with cadenced male chantings, defy simple categorization.
+Props to their self-interpretation of Paula Abdul's 'Straight Up' done acapella".
+Danny Frost from NME felt it has "a certain clueless, adolescent charm".
+Another NME editor, Mark Sutherland, praised it as a "room-wobbling monster hit".
 Mark Frith from Smash Hits viewed it as a "raw" and "exciting" track.
 Danyel Smith from Spin stated, "Hip hop mixed with dance mixed with a black-frat-style chorus, the song is as contagious as poison ivy."
-James Hunter from Vibe described it as a "serious goof", noting that it "unwinds like dancehall, jerks and cuts like hip hop, and shouts its seductions with the gutbucket abandon of Joe Tex's "I Gotcha".
+James Hunter from Vibe described it as a "serious goof", noting that it "unwinds like dancehall, jerks and cuts like hip hop, and shouts its seductions with the gutbucket abandon of Joe Tex's 'I Gotcha'.
 The phone rings just as K7 gets home to his sweetie ("Hello?
-Hello?)", hilariously interrupting the mood.
+Hello?"), hilariously interrupting the mood.
 But this record is really about his adventures after he slams the bedroom door."